 Finally, the special permit must remain with Pergantis and not be transferable to "successors in interest, successors in control, or beneficial interests."

-The severity of the conditions were acknowledged by board members who read through the eight-page document line by line before
+The severity of the conditions were acknowledged by board members who read through the eight-page document line by line before approving them.

 "It is a highly restricted permit," said member George Barringer.